📣 Announcing GrowSurf for Startups! Eligible startups can receive discounts. Apply here →

 Five-Act Structure

-Freytag’s Pyramid is the five-act structure of storytelling.
+Another popular storytelling framework is Freytag's Pyramid, the five-act narrative structure developed in the 19th century.
 It was created by Gustav Freytag in the 19th century.
 Freytag's theory is that every narrative can be divided into five parts: exposition, rising action, climax, falling action, and conclusion.

-• Exposition: Introduce the protagonist and what they want.
+• Exposition: Introduce the protagonist (your customer) and what they want to achieve.

 Before – After – Bridge